 With many employers frequently listing experience as the top requirement when recruiting, work placements have become an increasingly popular way for people to take their first step on the career ladder.
 So every year Gad’s Hill School packs off its L5th (Year 10) pupils for a week’s worth of experience across a range of industries.

 We understand the importance of experience and that, in some instances, it can prove to be a deciding factor for some employers when recruiting new members of staff.
-There’s also no substitute for students to get first-hand experience while they’re still in education, and the week away in the workplace can often help spark a career interest or simply provide an opportunity to get an insight into what employment is like.
+There’s also no substitute for pupils to get first-hand experience while they’re still in education, and the week away in the workplace can often help spark a career interest or simply provide an opportunity to see what employment is like.

 From accountancy and adventure centres to teaching and veterinary care; the pupils gain valuable insight into the world of work, meeting new people, and developing a sense of responsibility.
 They are also able to consider their post-16 options more realistically and discover the qualifications and pathways required for them to reach their career goal.